 No one understands the pain of a leaking basement better than a person with a damp, cold and mold-infested home.
-The damage isn't just physical but touches on the safety and well-being of the entire household.
+The damage isn’t just physical but touches on the safety and well-being of the entire household.
+Keep a dry basement once and for all!
 If you are facing a similar problem, here are some of the solutions that can alleviate your problem.

 Another way of keeping moisture out of your basement is by installing interior drainage systems.
 They are designed to collect water and redirect seepage away from the basement.
 Drain tiles consisting of perforated pipes with holes are usually installed in the interior perimeter of a foundation, then covered with gravel.
 Water that enters the pipe gets channeled to the sump pump pit, and from there, it’s expelled outside.

 Most drainage systems use the same concept.
 However, they may differ with regard to the choice of materials, pitch level, placement and pipe shape.

 Tip: Ensure your drainage system has a perforated PVC pipe with a nylon filter sock to keep out debris, which can clog the drains.

 One of the most effective waterproofing systems in any home, the sump pump works by channeling water away safely from the basement.
 It’s usually located in a small part of the basement known as the sump pit, which collects water from the drainage.

 Sump pumps act a bailout for serious basement leaks and flooding.
 Whenever water enters your basement, sump pumps will expel it.
 Find out from your basement contractor the right size of pump for your home or property.
 A good pump should not only be durable but strong and reliable to protect your home.

 Never attempt a DIY with a sump pump installation.
 Let a qualified basement contractor handle the work.

 Window Well Drains